trannghiach/ChapBaiSlayer-CTF-Writeups/buckeyeCTF/buckeyeCTF 2025/Web/Ramesses.md

 eyJuYW1lIjogImwzNG5neW4iLCAiaXNfcGhhcmFvaCI6IHRydWV9==
 ```

-The payload is the base64 encoding of the string `{"name": ""l34ngyn, "is_pharaoh": True}`, edit the cookie with EditCookie or similar and reload the page, we get the flag.
+The payload is the base64 encoding of the string `{"name": ""l34ngyn, "is_pharaoh": True}`, edit the cookie with Cookie-Editor or similar and reload the page, we get the flag.

 <img width="666" height="343" alt="image" src="https://github.com/user-attachments/assets/84f2ae6a-9953-407b-9781-f532bdba0edb" />